 The cost of replacement parts and servicing for gaming laptops can vary depending on the issue.
 To repair a gaming laptop, the cost could range from a few hundred dollars to a few thousand dollars.

-If a major component fails, such as the display, it is probably worth investing in a brand new gaming laptop that will also come with the latest specs.
+If a major internal component fails, such as the display, it is probably worth investing in a brand new gaming laptop that will also come with the latest specs.

-Upgrading components or parts such as RAM or a new SSD drive are easily done by the owner and are fairly cost-effective.
+Upgrading hardware components or parts such as RAM or a new SSD drive are easily done by the owner and are fairly cost-effective.
 Upgrading RAM from 8GB to 16GB might cost around $100.

 In contrast, buying a brand new gaming laptop with the latest specs can cost upwards of $2000.